Customer Loyalty & Rewards

 • Whether it aligns with your goals

-• Challenges of the loyalty programme
+• Challenges of implementing the loyalty programme

 1) Always On Loyalty Programmes (Instant Reward Programmes)